-Elevate your knee on a pillow when you're sitting or lying down to reduce swelling.
+Elevate your knee with a pillow under your heel when you're sitting or lying down to reduce swelling.

 Practice stretching and strengthening exercises if your doctor recommends them.

 To resolve some cases of knee pain, you may need a procedure.
 People with bursitis sometimes need to have excess fluid drawn from the knee.
-Surgery might be needed to remove bone chips or fix a dislocated kneecap.
+Injections can be given to settle down inflammation for arthritis.
+Surgery might be needed to reconstruct ligaments or address unstable cartilage injuries.